jorishr/datastructures/hash_tables/hashTable.md

 # Hash tables
-The concept of a hash table is a key-value.
+The concept of a hash table is a key-value pair.

 A hashtable can be used to creat ASSOCIATIVE ARRAYS - a map of key value pairs, or OBJECTS.